ESV-Sweetplum/quinsight/DOCS.md

 <a id="function-vector-length"></a>
 ## `function vector.Length(v)`
-(READ-ONLY) Determines the literal length of a vector.
+(READ-ONLY) (EXISTS BEFORE RUNTIME) Determines the literal length of a vector.
 DOES NOT DETERMINE ITS MAGNITUDE.
 ### Parameters:
 - `v: number | Vector2 | Vector3 | Vector4` - The vector to measure.
 ### Returns: